alexkorban/aoteastudios.com/_posts/2016-02-06-6-non-ba-subjects-ba-must-understand.md

     Module 12: SDLC

 In this post, I'd like to delve into the reasons why I think understanding these subjects is a must for a BA.

-If you find yourself asking: "what is the point of all this stuff?" - read on.
-If, instead, you can already see the value in all of these subjects, you can [pre-order the book right now](/products/business-analysis/business-analysis-navigator) at the early bird price of $69.

 ## Enterprise Architecture